 Ascona Museum of Modern Art

 The Museo Comunale d’Arte Moderna di Ascona (Modern Art Museum of Ascona) exhibits works from those avant-garde artists who, fleeing from the horrors of World War I in Northern Europe, found refuge in the Locarno region, on the shores of Lake Maggiore.
 The region was known for the reputation of the Monte Verità (literally "Hill of Truth").
-Since 2014, the Museum disposes of two buildings: the main one is located in a beautiful 16th century palace in the heart of Ascona, while the other, the new one, is located in the Castello San Materno (San Materno Castle) where the Collection of the Alten Foundation is exhibited with works by artists deeply tied to Ascona's artistic climate of the beginning of the 20th century.
+The Museum disposes of two buildings: the main one is located in a beautiful 16th century palace in the heart of Ascona, while the other is located in the Castello San Materno (San Materno Castle).
+It is especially known to host the Collection of the Marianne Werefkin Foundation, an artist of Russian origin and considered among the most important painters of German expressionism.

 The exhibit in the main building